 Implicit and “deemed” consent

 Implicit consent exists when the information is provided voluntarily and the purpose would be obvious to a reasonable person.
 For example, when you make a donation to us, you provide identifiable information in order to receive a tax receipt.
 We will assume you have “deemed” consent for us to use your personal information, and we will issue you a tax receipt.

 In addition to issuing tax receipts, this information may be used to keep you informed about Society activities including programs, services, special events, funding needs, opportunities to volunteer or to give.
 We routinely offer you the opportunity to opt not to have your information used for these purposes, and you will always be given the option to withdraw your consent and opt not to receive this type of material from us.

 Explicit consent means that the Society will obtain written or oral consent from you before collecting, using or disclosing the information.
 This is usually in the case of more sensitive information.
-For example, for counseling we will obtain written consent from people who attend our support groups, which includes those with Alzheimer’s disease and their caregivers.
-To provide quality support services, sensitive information including personal health information, may be asked.
+For example, we will obtain written consent from people who attend our support groups.
+To provide quality support services, sensitive information including personal health information may be asked.
 This may include diagnosis, relevant health history and physician’s name.
-Subject to PIPA, this information is kept confidential, will not be shared with anyone and will only be used for the stated purpose, which is to provide quality support services.
+Subject to PIPA, this information is kept confidential, will not be shared with anyone and will only be used for the stated purpose of providing quality support services.
 We will destroy, erase or make anonymous personal information that we no longer need.

 What about spam?

 You will not receive marketing e-mail from us unless you have consented to receive it.
 From time to time we may use e-mail as a way to keep in touch with you.
 However, we do not send unsolicited marketing e-mail except in compliance with applicable law.